 BACKGROUND:

-US Department of Labor Employment and Training Administration (DOLETA) Training and Employment Guidance Letter (TEGL) 07-18, issued December 19, 2018, and titled “Guidance for Validating Jointly Required Performance Data Submitted under the Workforce Innovation and Opportunity Act (WIOA),” provides guidance that states must use in developing procedures to ensure that the data submitted is valid and reliable.
+US Department of Labor Employment and Training Administration (DOLETA) Training and Employment Guidance Letter (TEGL) 07-18, issued December 19, 2018, and titled “Guidance for Validating Jointly Required Performance Data Submitted under the Workforce Innovation and Opportunity Act (WIOA),” provides guidance that states must use in developing procedures to ensure that the data submitted on participant outcomes is valid and reliable.
 States may customize these data validation requirements to fit local needs.

 The guidance identifies 24 common data elements that states must validate.
 Furthermore, states have the flexibility to: